Etothepowerof26/gmod-mania/README.md

 ## GMOD Mania
-An osu!mania clone.
-To install:
+An osu!mania clone in GMOD.

-Put the mania.lua in your garrysmod/lua/autorun folder.
+To install: Put the mania.lua in your garrysmod/lua/autorun folder.
 Thats it!